-- Led by Northumbria Healthcare NHS Foundation Trust, in partnership with the British Orthopaedic Association and Academic Health Science Network for the North East and Cumbria, with evaluation by the Royal College of Physicians.
+- Led by Northumbria Healthcare NHS Foundation Trust, in partnership with the British Orthopaedic Association, the Royal College of Physicians and the Academic Health Science Network for the North East and Cumbria.

-- Aiming to improve care for hip fracture patients via a multidisciplinary, pathway approach.
+- Aimed to improve care for hip fracture patients via a multidisciplinary, pathway approach.

-Hip fracture is common – almost 65,000 people were admitted to hospital with a fractured hip in 2015.
+Hip fracture is the most common serious injury in older people and costs the NHS and social care £1bn a year.
 Nearly a third of people who fracture their hip will die within a year, and a fifth of patients won’t return to their own home.
-In addition, the cost of care is high and is set to rise sharply as the population continues to age.

 High quality safe care requires the coordinated effort of a multidisciplinary team, and the implementation of best practice, evidence-based care.

-The programme included establishing a multidisciplinary audit framework; prioritising additional nutrition for patients with hip fracture; implementing a surgical care bundle, pain block in A&E and surgery within 36 hours; and carrying out root cause analysis of any deaths.
+A successful hip fracture quality programme (HP QIP) has been running at Northumbria Healthcare NHS Foundation Trust since 2010.
+The programme involves establishing a multidisciplinary audit framework; prioritising additional nutrition for patients with hip fracture; implementing a surgical care bundle, pain block in A&E and surgery within 36 hours; and carrying out root cause analysis of any deaths.

 For more information about this project, pease email Professor Mike Reed, Clinical Lead for Quality at Northumbria Healthcare NHS Foundation Trust.